maciejpedzich/maciejpedzi.ch/src/content/blog/leetcode-one-liners-remove-element.md

 const removeElement = (nums, val) => nums.reduceRight((k, n, i) => k += 1 - nums.splice(i, +(n === val)).length, 0)
 ```

-If you take advantage of declaring implicit global variables, remove spaces, and take liberties with renaming the main function and its arguments, you can end up with this syntactically-valid beauty:
+If we take advantage of declaring implicit global variables, remove spaces, and take liberties with renaming the main function and its arguments, we can end up with this syntactically-valid beauty:

 ```js
 f=(a,v)=>a.reduceRight((k,n,i)=>k+=1-a.splice(i,+(n===v)).length,0)